 Which solar company is best?

 This is why it is vital to make use of reputable and registered installers, who will be able to guide you through the process every step of the way and help you through the tough choices.
 Companies like NRG Clean Power come with a long history of combines experience, which allows them to complete your work competently and efficiently.
-A reputable company will also be able to advise you on best practice when it comes to your new installation and will have their finger on the pulse of industry trends.
+A trusted solar panels company in California will also be able to advise you on best practice when it comes to your new installation and will have their finger on the pulse of industry trends.